Navam9530/navam9530.github.io/_posts/Discoveries/2023-06-01-Need-of-Parametric-Equations.md

 ### Another Perspective

 Here, we can observe that by adding a dependency, we are reducing one dimension.
-Another perspective to view this is: 'The number of independent variables represent the number of dimensional object'.
+Another perspective to view this is: 'The number of independent variables represents the number of dimensional object'.

 But there is a slight catch here.
 We don't include our independent variables in our `General` Form.
 We only write the equations for the dependent variables.
 They don't address the n-dimensional space the object is in.
 To tackle this problem, mathematicians formulated `Parametric` form.